Davnit/capidaptor/README.md

 ### Installation
 1. Install Python v3.5 or newer: https://www.python.org/
 2. Run setup.py - `python setup.py install` (this will install the single dependency)
+3. If running this on a Linux-like environment, it is recommended you add the command-line argument `--user` to the above.

 ### Running
 1. Run main.py - `python main.py`.
 The server will listen by default on all interfaces, port 6112.